 Carolyn Kroll grew up in a Washington, DC suburb, and read English at Middlebury College, Vermont, where she met her future husband, Stephen Reidy.
 As both undergraduate and graduate student, he had stints studying and working in Russia in the early 1970s, where she visited him and developed an unusual awareness of the world beyond America’s shores, an international sensibility that would influence her career as a publisher, ultimately helping her understand that to think big, and to grow, meant expanding UK, Australian and Canadian S&S outposts, and starting one in India.

 In 1976, they were both in New York: he was at Columbia to do an MBA, and she put her PhD studies at Indiana University on pause, needing a job (she later got the degree).
-As it happened, her former roommate was leaving secretarial work at RH to attend law school, and suggested that she take her place.
-Thus Milly Marmur, a trailblazing vice-president for sub-rights—not many women boasted executive status then—hired her.
+A fellow Middlebury graduate put her in touch with Milly Marmur at Random House, a trailblazing vice-president for sub-rights—not many women boasted executive status then—who hired her.
 Reidy, Marmur soon saw, was “so smart, efficient, organised and collegial”—hallmarks to the end—that she quickly promoted her to do rights.

 She moved from Random to Morrow, then back to Random— where she was publisher of Vintage and associate publisher of the RH imprint—and in 1988 became president and publisher of Hearst’s paperback division, Avon Books.
 She quickly hired Scott Manning, who had worked at Harper, to be Avon’s publicity director.
 He was worried about leaving hardbacks for paperbacks, but friends reassured him: “working for Carolyn was all that mattered”.
 It was, Manning—now an independent publicist—recalls, “the best professional decision I ever made; she was a great mentor, and also great fun.
 Nobody could run a meeting like her: she would hear everyone out, then say, ‘This is what we’re going to do,’ and move on.
 I learned how to make decisions from her.”